cwellsx/time/README.md

 To simply the diagram, `dependencies.dot` does not show which modules import these, instead it shows which folders contain modules which import these.
 These are shown as dotted lines on the graph.

+### Icons

+The icons in the topbar are from https://fonts.google.com/icons